 Remember, I was but only a sanctimonious victim of an implacable presage that obviated my felicity and my hope.

-Thus, if there was an essential need to continue with this story, then it was to divulge my past knowingly.
+If there was an essential need to continue with this story, then it was to divulge my past knowingly.

 My feckless infancy was reduced only to an immemorial recollection of some memories accountable.

-My occupations you wonder were numerous, but none of which I profited exceedingly in pleasure than that of a writer.
+My occupations you wonder were numerous, but none of which I had profited exceedingly in pleasure than that of a writer.
 It was to be as a writer and in death, I would be forever immortalised in this world.

 A family I had none, except the casual days of affection I was given, by the amorous proclivity of love.